|

 Obeying the revelation by putting away the flesh

-Lord breed skepticism in those who walk by faith, not by sight.
-God will give
+see visions from God breed skepticism in those who walk by faith.

 2Cor 5-8,9